benjbuch/octo_waffle/part_11-tidying_tables.md

     ## 2 control/replicate_2      0.049 -0.063  0.301  0.15  -0.704
     ## 3 treatment_A/replicate_1  6.48   3.84   3.06   0.479  0.182

-The `tidyr::separate(...)` function does the reverse.
+The `tidyr::separate(column)` function does the reverse.
 By default, any non-alphanumeric character will be used to split the column, which can result in missing pieces to be replaced with `NA`.